dnesting/dnesting/resume.md

 **Director of Engineering** from 2017-2019:

-- Mentored a community of ~50 engineers spread across several agencies
+- Mentored a community of ~50 SREs, SWEs, and Data Engineers spread across several agencies
 - Supervised work assignments for 25
 - Represented engineering and IT to agency and White House leadership
 - Recruiting, speaking at round tables and conferences
-- Helped define and continue to maintain the engineering hiring process, and have conducted dozens of interviews for engineering and lead roles inside and outside of USDS
-- Data analytics and other engineering for the above goals
+- Helped build the engineering hiring process

 **Site Reliability and Security Engineer** from 2014-2019.
 Projects included:

 - Multiple rapid response and modernization efforts, including security and availability incidents, at HHS/CMS, GSA, State, Army, DOJ, and other agencies
-- Internal tools with US Digital Service, including building collaboration and records management tools
+- Identified, build, and managed collaboration and records tools
+- Security Engineering, performing code reviews, advice on prioritization and mitigation.
 - One time I wrote an ASP parser and data flow analyzer to automatically generate code fixes for thousands of vulnerabilities in a government system
-- Security Engineering, performing code reviews, advice on prioritization and mitigation.
 - Various projects, researching and advising on security threats and capabilities of nation-state adversaries
 - Advised on professional and personal infosec threats to projects and USDS employees, and built and conducted bi-monthly security training and workshops for USDS.

 ### [Google](https://about.google/)